Hebrew lexicon

 The basis of the opening of the Lord's Prayer (Avinu shebashamayim).

-Names of the people.
+Names of the people and places.

 Filter